denseyzenel/proov-km-waechter-fixx/NOTES.md

 - `load_factor`: 77% above-median, 19% mean gap - second strongest.
 - `avg_daily_km`: 62% above-median, 22% mean gap - third.

-The obvious assumption — that older, higher-mileage cars break down more — is not what the data shows.
+The older, higher-mileage cars break down more is not what the data shows.
 Total mileage and age are indistinguishable between the two groups.
 What separates them is how overdue the car is for a service, how hard it is driven daily, and how heavily it is loaded.

 The risk score weights those three columns by their mean-gap percentages (61/22/19), min-max normalises each one, and rescales the result to 0–100.
-The top 26 cars by score captured 17 of the 26 real breakdowns — 65% recall compared to 22% for random guessing.
+The top 26 cars by score captured 17 of the 26 real breakdowns with 65% recall compared to 22% for random guessing.